SAM665770/WanderLust/README.md

 -------------------------
 The application also features a robust user authentication system, allowing users to create accounts and log in securely.
 The system uses Passport.js and MongoDB to store user data, ensuring a seamless and secure experience.
 With a user-friendly dashboard, users can easily manage their listings, bookings, and reviews.

 The application also includes a map view, allowing users to visualize listings and their locations.
-The map is integrated using the Radar API, providing a seamless and interactive experience.
+The map is integrated using the MapLibre GL, providing a seamless and interactive experience.
 With a robust search function, users can easily find listings based on their preferences, making it easy to discover new destinations.

 ✨ Features
 ================